 Preserves

-Eggplants with ketchup for the winter recipe Eggplants with Ketchup for the Winter
+Eggplant recipe with ketchup for the winter Eggplants with Ketchup for Winter

 Strawberry jam recipe Strawberry Jam